 This project intends to show how Transformer models can be useful in a new field, providing insights into how they can be adjusted for non-labelled time series data, and paving the way for their practical use in industrial settings, both in India and beyond, particularly in the oil and gas industry.

-Evaluation: Assess the model’s anomaly detection capability using reconstruction error and other unsupervised metrics, given the absence of labelled data.

 The Transformer model, introduced in the 2017 paper "Attention is All You Need," uses a self-attention mechanism to capture long-range dependencies in sequential data.
 Unlike traditional models like RNNs or LSTMs, Transformers allow for parallel processing of sequences, making them more computationally efficient for large datasets.

 Key features include: